bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 Luckily the underlying engines that drive these browsers -- WebKit, Chromium, Gecko, and now Servo -- are all open source.
 That means you can start contributing browser implementations or fixes *without* joining one of these companies.

+Eric Lawrence, a veteran browser engineer, offers some great advice for those starting to tinker in their post `Demystifying Browsers <https://textslashplain.com/2020/02/09/demystifying-browsers/>`__.

 As with other contribution examples we've provided in this guide, getting started requires a few important steps.
 First, read the project's documentation, get the code, and build it.
 If there's something you don't understand, ask for help in the project's irc channel -- if the documentation isn't clear, improvements are always welcome!